1st Heavy Field Artillery Regiment (Italy): Interwar years

 After the end of the war the Royal Italian Army began the process of downsizing its heavy field artillery.
 However, in November 1919, the army decided to assign a heavy field artillery regiment to each of its 14 army corps.
 Consequently, in summer 1920, the army formed an additional twelve heavy field artillery regiments, each of which consisted of two cannon groups and two howitzer groups.
 As part of this reorganization, the 1st Heavy Field Artillery Regiment was assigned the X Cannons Group and XII Cannons Group, which had been formed during the war by the depot of the 2nd Heavy Field Artillery Regiment.
 Upon entering the 1st Heavy Field Artillery Regiment, the two cannon groups were redesignated I and II cannon groups with 105/28 cannons.
 The 1st Heavy Field Artillery Regiment also retained its I Howitzers Group and XLVII Howitzers Group, which were redesignated III and IV howitzers groups with 149/12 howitzers.
 The regiment was assigned to the I Army Corps in Turin.

-On 14 February 1928, the regiment received a auto-carried artillery group from the Horse Artillery Regiment.
+On 14 February 1928, the regiment received an auto-carried artillery group from the Horse Artillery Regiment.
 On 15 September 1931, the regiment ceded the Auto-carried Artillery Group to help form the Light Artillery Regiment.
 On 1 October 1934, all heavy field artillery regiments were renamed army corps artillery regiment.
 Consequently, the 1st Heavy Field Artillery Regiment was renamed 1st Army Corps Artillery Regiment (1° Reggimento Artiglieria di Corpo d'Armata).
 On 11 October of the same year, the regiment received a motorized group with 100/17 mod.
 14 howitzers from the 5th Field Artillery Regiment.
 On 5 September 1935, the regiment ceded the Motorized Group to help reform the 46th Field Artillery Regiment.
 During the same year, the regiment's depot formed the command of a positional artillery grouping, and a positional group with two batteries for the Second Italo-Ethiopian War.
 In October 1936, the regiment added the V Light Group with 100/17 mod.
 14 howitzers.